liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/02-overriding-core-jsps.markdown

 ## Extend a JSP

-Now to the good part.
-Take a core JSP and extend it!
 If you want to add something to a core JSP, see if it has an empty `-ext.jsp` and override that instead of the whole JSP.
 It'll keep things simpler and more stable, since the full JSP might change significantly, breaking your customization in the process.
 By overriding the `-ext.jsp`, you're only relying on the original JSP including the `-ext.jsp`.
-As an example, open `portal-web/docroot/html/common/themes/bottom.jsp`, and scroll to the end.
+For an example, open `portal-web/docroot/html/common/themes/bottom.jsp`, and scroll to the end.
 You'll see this:

     <liferay-util:include page="/html/common/themes/bottom-ext.jsp" />

-If you need to add something to this JSP, override the `bottom-ext.jsp`.
+If you need to add something to `bottom.jsp`, override `bottom-ext.jsp`.

 Remember, this type of customization should be seen as a last resort.
-There's a risk that your override will break due to the nature of this implementation.
+There's a risk that your override will break due to the nature of this implementation, and core functionality in Liferay can go down with it.
+If the JSP you want to override is in another module, refer to the article on [overriding JSPs from a module](develop/tutorials/-/knowledge_base/7-0/overriding-module-jsps).
-Proceed at your own risk.